 - If the amount of cash you are regularly depositing is increasing as your business grows, consider using the services of a cash management company.

 - Refrain from giving wages to your contract or casual labourers in full view of the public; rather make use of wage accounts that can be provided by your bank.

 - Consider arranging for electronic transfers of wages to contract or casual labourers’ personal bank accounts.

 To arrange interviews with SABRIC CEO, Nischal Mewalall, contact:

 Louise van der Merwe

 Cell: 082 070 5349

 Notes to Editors:

 SABRIC is an NPF company formed by South African banks to support the banking industry in the combating of crime.
 SABRIC’s clients are South African banks and major CIT companies.
-Its principle business is to detect, prevent and reduce organised crime in the banking industry through effective public private partnerships.
-SABRIC co-ordinates inter-bank activities aimed at addressing organised bank related financial crime, violent crime and cybercrime, and acts as a nodal point between the banking industry and others, in respect of issues relating to these crimes.
+Its principal business is to detect, prevent and reduce organised crime in the banking industry through effective public private partnerships.
+SABRIC co-ordinates inter-bank activities aimed at addressing organised bank related financial crime, violent crime, and cybercrime, and acts as a nodal point between the banking industry and others, in respect of issues relating to these crimes.
 The creation of public awareness of various bank related crimes and educating the public on how to protect themselves is one of SABRIC’s key focus areas.
 For more on SABRIC visit www.sabric.co.za.